Outsource2Us explains the importance of internal branding and making sure your employees are promoting the right brand messages.

 When people think about marketing, they think of marketing to customers.
 However, there is another ‘market segment’ that is just as important.
-They are the people you eat your lunch with, the people you share a desk with, they are your employees!
+They are the people you eat your lunch with, the people you share a desk with – your employees!

 Why is marketing to your own employees important?
 It comes down to one simple fact: your employees are the face of your business.
 They are the people who interact most with your customers.
 Your employees embody your brand and make it come alive to clients.
 Not to mention, clients are more likely to connect with your brand if they have a good understanding of what you are about, reinforced by the experience your staff delivers.